-You adulterous people!
-Do you not know that friendship with the world is enmity with God?
-Therefore whoever wishes to be a friend of the world makes himself an enemy of God.James 4:4(ESV)
+You adulteresses, do you not know that friendship with the world is hostility toward God?
+Therefore whoever wishes to be a friend of the world makes himself an enemy of God.James 4:4(NASB)

-James the brother of the Lord Jesus Christ, like the apostle Peter, had a ministry to Jewish believers in Christ – in the early church, and this epistle is addressed to Christians from the 12 tribes of Israel, who are dispersed throughout the world.
+James, the brother of the Lord Jesus Christ, had a ministry to Jewish believers in Christ in the early Church, and this epistle is addressed to Christians from the 12 tribes of Israel who are dispersed throughout the world.
 He is writing words of encouragement in the trials and temptations that they are facing.
 He longs that they live a life that is pleasing to God.
-He also desires that they not only know - but reflect the godly character of Christ in their daily lives, while giving them some severe warnings against ungodly living.
+He also desires that they not only know, but reflect the godly character of Christ in their daily lives, while giving them some severe warnings against ungodly living.
 He urges against exhibiting favouritism and forewarns them to be careful in the things that they say, as well as the things that they do, knowing that true wisdom and godly living comes from above.